 - Lowering bids for keywords that receive solid impressions but don’t generate sales or leads

-- Increasing bids for keywords that convert to boost the position of those ads and generate more conversions
+- Increasing bids for high-performing keywords that convert to boost the position of those ads and generate more conversions

 - Choosing the default bid, which is close to the average CPC in your automatic campaigns